praveenpatel95/aspire_loan_rest_api/README.md

 <br>
 #### Common used files
 1. Trait: there is one ApiResponse trait that handle success and error.<br>
-2. Exception: Some customer exception handling classes.
+2. Exception: Some custom exception handling classes.
-3. Request: Handle http request
+3. Request: Handle http request and validate
 4. Middleware: AdminMiddleware, CustomerMiddleware for strict access.